Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

 After introducing the component indicators $r_{i j} \in\{1, \ldots, 10\}$, the model can be written in conditionally Gaussian state space form:

-This can be made even more evident by gathering all observations that are still at risk in an interval together in one equation.
-To this end, let $n_j$ be all observations that are still at risk in a given interval, meaning the observations that have not yet exited the sample due to either failure or censoring.
+This concept can be illustrated more clearly by consolidating all observations still at risk, i.e., those that have not yet exited due to failure or censoring, at the beginning of a given interval into a single equation.
+To this end, let $n_j$ be all observations still at risk in a given interval $j$.
 Furthermore, assume that the vector of observed survival times $\bm y$ is sorted from longest to shortest, with $y_1$ being the longest and $y_N$ being the shortest, and that the rows of the design matrix $\bm Z$ were ordered with the same key.
-Then, through defining a multivariate observation vector $\bm x_j$ as
+Then, through defining a latent vector $\bm x_j$ as

-and $\bm\varepsilon_{j}=\left(\varepsilon_{r_{1}, j}, \ldots, \varepsilon_{r_{n_{j}}, j}\right)$, the model can be written in the following conditionally Gaussian state space form
+and $\bm\varepsilon_{j}=\left(\varepsilon_{r_{1}, j}, \ldots, \varepsilon_{r_{n_{j}}, j}\right)^\prime$, the model can be written in the following conditionally Gaussian state space form

 where $\bm V_j = \text{diag}\left(v_{r_{1 j}}, \ldots, v_{r_{n_{j}, j}}\right)$ and $\bm Z_j$ consists of the first $n_j$ rows of the reordered design matrix, including the intercept column: